Micro4food/wiki-workstation/README.md

 # Running bioinformatic analyses and scripts with conda
-All software is installed by the System Administrator.
-If you want a new software downloaded, please send Lena an email. <br />
+All software is installed by the System Administrator (Lena).
+This is to prevent the accidental removal or changing of important software or files.

+If you want a new software downloaded, please send Lena an email.

-Software is run through the environment manager program called **Anaconda3**. you therefore have to “activate” a software before you can use it:
+Software is run through the environment manager program called **Anaconda3**.
+You therefore have to “activate” an environment where the software is excecutable before you can use it:
 ```
-$ conda activate bowtie2                        #activate the environment with the software
+$ conda activate bowtie2                        # activate the environment with the software
 $ bowtie2 sample.fastq reference.fa             # run your script
-$ conda deactivate bowtie2                      #deactivate the environment
+$ conda deactivate bowtie2                      # deactivate the environment
 ```
-List all environments/software installed on the workstation:
+To find a list of environments/software installed on the workstation:
 ```
 $ conda list
 ```